machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-pattern.rst

 on how to define a ROI.

 Below you can see a pictures of a good defined ROI for this application.
-All useless information is filtered out(the table and surroundings) only information of the parts on the table are kept.
+All useless information is filtered ou (the table and surroundings) only information of the parts on the table are kept.

 Don't forget to save the settings in the corresponding Setup files.